jade-bejide/jade-bejide/README.md

 I'm Jadesola and I am a prospective Computer Scientist based in the United Kingdom.
 My main language is Python but I am also familiar with  the main Web Technolgoies langauges (HTML, CSS, PHP, JavaScript).
 My main interests are in routing algorithms and natural language processing, particularly for underrepresented languages with limited text resources.

-- 🔭 I’m currently working on a movie recommendation/algorithm for my A Level NEA project.
+- 🔭 I’m currently working on a movie recommendation algorithm for my A Level NEA project.
 - 🌱 I’m currently learning json and HTTP methods
 - 👯 I’m looking to collaborate on entry-level NLP project
 - 📫 How to reach me: ...